nbry/forleti-be/README.md

 	`python -m venv venv`

-3. **Create a virtual environment.**
 	If this is your first time encountering the venv module or virtual environments, I highly recommend reading the 	Python docs or 	learning about them first.

 4. **Activate the virtual environment:**